 For the Task 2 of IELTS Academic Writing, you will need to write an essay in response to the topic introduced in the question.
 The task is the same for both the Academic and General training.
 However, a wider range of IELTS essay topics are tested in the Academic test, and the wording used in the question might be more difficult.

 In both cases, you will need to explain your position in relation to the question and support your answer with reasons and examples.
 You are also encouraged to make use of your own knowledge or experience.

 The examiner will mark your writing with reference to very strict criteria which are divided into four categories.
-For Task 1 and Task 2, three of the criteria are the same: Coherence and Cohesion, Lexical Resource, Grammatical Range and Accuracy.
+For IELTS Academic Task 1 and Task 2, three of the criteria are the same: Coherence and Cohesion, Lexical Resource, Grammatical Range and Accuracy.

-Coherence and cohesion is about how your text is organised.
+This criterion is about how your text is organised.

 Do you use words in the appropriate context?
-Are you aware of how certain words are used together, for example “make a suggestion” rather “do a suggestion”?
+Are you aware of how certain words are used together, for example “make a suggestion” rather than “do a suggestion”?
 Do you spell words correctly?

-Grammatical Range and Accuracy is measured by the variety of grammatical structures you use.
+This criterion is measured by the variety of grammatical structures you use.
 Can you use complex structures such as conditionals, modal verbs, past tenses and the passive?
 Or do you use simple structures such as present tenses?
 Do you make many grammatical errors?

 In Task 2 you will receive a score for Task Response, this is an evaluation of how well you respond to the question or statement presented to you.
 You need to give a developed response to all the parts of the question, offer a clear opinion and a range of ideas that are supported by relevant examples.

 For both Task Achievement and Task Response, word count is also an important factor.
 If your text is too short, this will reduce your band score.